Verónica Pérez

-Verónica Raquel Pérez Murillo (born 18 May 1988) is an American-born Mexican footballer who plays as an attacking midfielder for Liga MX Femenil club Atlas F.C. (women).
-She was a member of the Mexico women's national team.
+Verónica Raquel Pérez Murillo (born 18 May 1988) is a footballer who plays as an attacking midfielder.
+Born in the United States, she represented the Mexico women's national team.
 Between 2009 and 2016 she also played in professional leagues in the United States, Europe, and Australia.

 Perez retired from international football in 2017 after the newly created Liga MX Femenil restricted eligibility to compete to only Mexico-born players.
-Two years later, when the Mexican Football Federation allowed to the foreign-born Mexican players, she joined Club Tijuana.
+Two years later, when the Mexican Football Federation allowed foreign-born Mexican players, she joined Club Tijuana.

 Early life

 Her parents are Bernardo Pérez and Irene Murillo.
 She holds dual citizenship in the United States and Mexico.
 Perez attended Crystal Springs Uplands School where she played one year of soccer, earning first team, All-League honors.
 During her Freshman, Sophomore and Junior years she played for PSV Union FC and in her junior and senior years, she played for the club team, Pleasonton Rage, and represented the Far West region Olympic Development (ODP) team at the 2005 U.S. Youth Soccer Adidas Cup.